Updated: February 22, 2024

 Cascais and Estoril

 Cascais is an extremely desirable place to snap up a property, and the historic town has something to tempt any buyer.
-You’ll come across luxury homes, modern apartments, and a yacht marina.
+You’ll come across luxury properties in Portugal, modern apartments, and a yacht marina.

 Further east, you have Estoril, where you’ll find spacious properties with waterfront views.
 The Estoril promenade is a lovely place to spend time with family and offers one of the best sunsets in Portugal.
 Outside the center, you’ll stumble across picturesque mansions just a short walk from the beach.